AlwaysEconomist/Global-Electronics-Retailer-Dashboard-using-Power-BI/README.md

  ## Business Meaning

 - The consistent growth in revenue, units sold, and profit suggests effective sales strategies and market demand.
 Stable profit margins indicate good cost management.
 - Balanced gender revenue distribution implies marketing can target both genders equally.
 - Concentration in Europe and North America highlights where to focus marketing and expansion efforts, while the low Australian revenue suggests untapped potential or weaker market penetration.
 - Color preferences (Black, White, Silver) reflect customer tastes, which should guide inventory and design decisions.
 - The increase in orders with a slight drop in average order value suggests more low-value purchases, possibly from new or price-sensitive customers.
 - Improved delivery times enhance customer satisfaction and could boost retention.
-     - Product category demand (Computers, Cell Phones) indicates where to prioritize stock and promotions.
 - A growing active customer base is positive, but the rising inactive percentage (22.13%) signals potential churn risk.
 - Younger age groups (24-44) are more engaged, suggesting targeted retention for older demographics.
 - Regional activity patterns reinforce the focus on North America and Europe for customer engagement.
-     - High-performing product categories (Computers, Home Appliances) and specific products (desktops, televisions) highlight areas of strength to maintain or expand.
+- High-performing product categories (Computers, Home Appliances, Cell Phones) and specific products (desktops, televisions) highlight areas of strength to maintain or expand and prioritize stock and promotions..